Barolo 2019 — why this vintage is worth the hype

 Barolo 2019 — waarom deze jaargang de hype waard is

-In fact, more and more experts are comparing 2019 with legendary years like 2016 and 2010.
-They speak of a perfect balance between ripe tannins, fresh acidity and pure Nebbiolo expression.
-Antonio Galloni described Barolo 2019 as "a great vintage... powerful, tight and layered", and possibly the beginning of a new series of top years.
+In fact, more and more connoisseurs are mentioning 2019 in the same breath as legendary vintages like 2016 and 2010.
+They speak of a perfect balance between ripe tannins, crisp acidity, and pure Nebbiolo expression.
+Antonio Galloni described Barolo 2019 as "a superb vintage... potent, tight, and layered," and possibly the beginning of a new wave of top vintages.

-And that's exactly why this is a vintage you want to buy now — especially as long as there's still stock available from reputable producers at normal prices.
+And that's exactly why this is a vintage you'll want to buy now — especially while stocks last from reputable producers at reasonable prices.

 In this article you will read:

-• what made the 2019 growing season so special;
+• what was so special about the 2019 growing season;

 • what Barolo 2019 tastes like;